You are at the top of the page

 We aim to create a welcoming environment and a relaxed experience for individuals, companions and groups affected by dementia by encouraging creativity, providing opportunities for social interaction and a person-centred approach.

-A light lunch and refreshments will be provided.
+Celebrate the festive season with music, song and Christmas crafts.
+Seasonal festive treats and light refreshments will be provided.
 The session is accessible to wheelchair users.

 Programme Evaluation 2018